An okay practice course

 - ELEVATION - Really none to speak of.
 I know that this is typically for Florida, but this course is flat for even Florida standards. no more than 5 feet elevation change throughout the entire course layout

 - DIFFICULTY - Azalea is not much of a challenge to advanced players and above.
 None of holes are that exceedingly hard.
 Intermediates players that can throw 325 should be able to birdie them all after 10 or so rounds.
-Intermediate players should be around par after 9. with advanced being several under.
+Intermediate players should be around par or a few down after 9, with advanced players being several under.

 - CHARACTER - A touch below average.
 There is only one set of tees.
 There is no seating except for hole 2, no community board, no practice basket.
 There is good hole signage and a course map.
 About half of the tees are shaded well. at first glance there appears to be multiple pin placements, but they never change and are always in the long position.